-SAP did exactly what was expected by the managers, all the information regarding the business was finally organized (managers could access to any kind of information; for instance, who ordered each unit, at what price, who decided it, which components has it, how much did it cost, how much was it sold for and how much was the profit?).
+SAP did exactly what was expected by the managers, all the information regarding the business was finally organised (managers could access to any kind of information; for instance, who ordered each unit, at what price, who decided it, which components has it, how much did it cost, how much was it sold for and how much was the profit?).
 The company managers had any kind of indicators (quality, production capacity) on the tip of their fingernails.
-Because all the information is recorded in the system, SAP allowed OLITREM to have better planning and management (example mentioned by the production manager):
+Because all the information is recorded in the system, SAP allowed FROSKY to have better planning and management (example mentioned by the production manager):

-"If a client complains, it is possible to go backwards in the production process and trace problems to later find solutions" (January 2017).
+"If a customer complains, it is possible to go backwards in the production process and trace problems to find solutions later" (January 2017).

-Nowadays, OLITREM recognizes that, having a system like SAP has many benefits as stated by the planning and control manager:
+Nowadays, FROSKY recognizes that SAP has many benefits as stated by the planning and control manager: